richlamdev/dependabot-slack/README.md

 Primary data points parsed are open, fixed, dismissed vulnerabilities, and ecosystem (aka programming language) type of vulnerability.

+This script provides flexible options for execution:
+* from the Bash/Zsh command line and send summary results to a Slack channel
+* from the Bash/Zsh command line and save detailed json/text/csv files locally
+* as an AWS Lambda and send summary results to a Slack channel

 ## Prerequisites

 * Bash or ZSH Shell
-* A Github token with _security_events_ scope to read private repositories is required.
+* A [Github token](https://docs.github.com/en/rest/dependabot/alerts?apiVersion=2022-11-28) with _security_events_ scope to read private repositories is required.
 * Python urllib3 module
 * Python 3 - This was developed and tested with Python 3.10.
 Likely to work